 As the main settlement on Eleuthera, Governors Harbour is an important point of interest for tourists.
 Many choose to stay in town, and even those who don't find themselves stopping by regularly.
 Centrally located on the island, local attractions are always within easy reach, even if they aren't directly in town.

-A second location for beach-goers to consider is Governors Harbour Beach.
+Another place worth considering is Governors Harbour Beach.
 The beach is right off Haynes Avenue and is one of the easiest beaches to get to on the island.

 One popular destination is Big Tree at Palmetto Point.
-It is situated in North Palmentton Point, 4.7 mi.
+It is located in North Palmentton Point, 4.7 mi.
 East-Southeast of central Governors Harbour.
 Often a point of reference when locals give out directions, Big Tree at Palmetto Point is not only tall stretching 25 feet into the air, but as big around as a small shack.

 |Big Tree at Palmetto Point||--||North Palmentton Point, 4.7 mi.
 East-Southeast of Central Governors Harbour|